BMX Racing History · Rider Profile · Legend Bike Co

 Lopes started at four and a half years old.
 A Schwinn Pixie and a Rams football helmet, out at Saddleback Park.
 By the time he hit the National scene as a teenager, the speed was obvious to anybody paying attention.
 He came up through SE Racing.
 Toby Henderson, who was helping out at a local shop with gate starts, saw what the kid had and pointed SE his direction.
 That is how these things happened back then.
 Word of mouth and a fast kid.

 I have my own SE story tangled up in this.
-When SE Racing tried to get going again in the mid-80s, Mike at SE built a stretched PK Ripper for Brian Lopes.
+At SE Racing's late-1980s restart — Bill dates it to 1988 — Mike Devitt built a stretched PK Ripper for Brian Lopes, the Long PK.
 Longer wheelbase, more room to move.
 And it worked great.
 Watching that bike work was part of what pushed me to design the SE Assassin, and the Assassin was part of what led me to start Supercross.
 So Lopes is woven into my early story whether he knows it or not.
-The fast kid on the stretched Ripper helped point me down the road I'm still on.
+The fast kid on the stretched Long PK helped point me down the road I'm still on.

 Pro at 17, the same year I started Supercross